 The unregulated power supply to the voltage amplifier is low pass filtered by means of R57 and 58 plus C61 and 62.
 Together with the decoupling capacitors C59 and 60, the low pass filtering ensures that ripple and noise on the supply voltage not reach the amplifier output.

-The used power supply for the current amplifier is common for the two channels.
+The used power supply for the current amplifier is common for the

-the schematic below.
+voltage amplifier, view the schematic below.

 Since this is a class A amplifier, a common supply is sufficient when the filtering capacitors are large enough.
 These are Computer Grade type to ensure long lifetime.